awesto/django-shop/docs/customer-model.rst

 --------------------------------

 Additionally, some templates may need to access the customer object through the ``RequestContext``.
-Therefore, in the ``settings.py`` of your application, add this context processor:
+Therefore, add this context processor to the ``settings.py`` of the project.

 .. code-block:: python